NordicMuseum/Nordic-Museum-Audio-Guide/architecture.md

 *Notes:*

-1. Use as small containers as possible, this will increase the portabilty and stablitity of your code.
+1. Use as few containers as possible.
+This will increase the portability and stabitity of your code.
 2. Try to make most of your UI Components deterministic/stateless.
 (Avoid state outside of your Reducers).